 Besides my planned involvement in lectures, I, as group leader, will coordinate and be involved in all work packages as discussion partner and supervisor.
 Furthermore, I will take on the following work packages partially or fully: A1.1, A2.1 (partially), A2.3 (partially), B1.2 (partially), B1.3 (partially), B2.2, C1.1, C1.2 (partially), C2.1, C4.1 (partially), C4.2 (partially).
+These work packages will profit strongly from my knowledge of collective effects, their simulation as well as their experimental study (see Section 4.4).
+My experience in accelerator physics in general and in systematic data analysis and processing, will furthermore complement the skill set within the proposed group.

-In shared work packages, the work will be distributed by subtopic and a close communication will be maintained with the corresponding team member.
+In shared work packages, the work will be distributed by subtopic and a close communication will be maintained between the group leader and the corresponding team member.